 Indicator lamp comes on: PDC is malfunctioning.
+A message appears on the Control Display.
 Have the system checked.

 To avoid this problem, keep the sensors clean and free of ice or snow in order to ensure that they will continue to operate effectively.
 When using a high-pressure cleaner, do not direct the jet toward the sensors for lengthy periods and only spray from a distance of at least 4 in/10 cm.